University Hospitals Leuven

 Centre for rare and complex heart diseases: The Centre of Hereditary Heart Disease or ‘Centrum voor Erfelijke Hartziekten’ (CEH) is a joint initiative of the department of cardiovascular diseases and the Centre for Human Genetics of the university hospitals in Leuven .
 It was initiated in 2002 with the specific aim to collect and analyze the congenital cardiac arrhythmias and cardiomyopathies in a clinical setting and to establish a strong collaboration between the different partners.
 Cardiologists and clinical and molecular geneticists meet and discuss cases on a monthly basis.
 From the start, the CEH has aimed at fostering research into this important group of diseases.

 Prof. Dr. Rik Willems is a cardiologist and the representative member of the University Hospitals Leuven for ERN GUARD-HEART.

-Dr. Thomas Robyns is a resident in cardiology and an ERN GUARD-HEART member from the University Hospitals Leuven.
+Dr. Tomas Robyns is a cardiologist and an ERN GUARD-HEART member from the University Hospitals Leuven.